Brexit and working abroad

 Their positions and rights are secured as they are when the transition period ends on 31 December 2020, according to central EU legislation.
 The social security of individuals covered by the withdrawal agreement continues to be subject to the rules of EU’s social security regulations if the individuals are at a cross-border situation when the transition period ends and if they have been covered by EU’s social security regulations and their situation continues unchanged without interruptions.

 Question: I am working in the UK at the moment.
 I have an A1 certificate that is valid until the end of June 2021.
 What will happen to my certificate?

 Answer: Your A1 certificate will remain in force.
 Under the withdrawal agreement, A1 certificates that have been granted before the end of the transition period will be in force for as long as the certificate has been granted, providing your work continues without interruptions.
 In other words, you don’t have to do anything regarding your A1 certificate.

-Question: Our worker works in several EU countries, and goes to Britain on a monthly basis.
+Question: Our worker works in several EU countries, including the UK, on a monthly basis.
 Do we have to take any action regarding Brexit?
-He has been granted an A1 certificate for work in several EU countries.
-The certificate is valid until the end of 2021.
+He has been granted an A1 certificate for work in several EU countries in 2020 – 2021.

 Answer: An already granted A1 certificate will be valid for your worker until the end of 2021.
 Under the withdrawal agreement, A1 certificates that have been granted before the end of the transition period will be in force for as long as the certificate has been granted, At this stage, you don’t need to take any action regarding the A1 certificate.
-Brexit does not impact the work in other countries; the A1 certificate is valid for the other countries until the end of 2021.
+Brexit does not impact the work in other countries either – the A1 certificate is valid for the other countries until the end of 2021.